 How about mobile apps?
 What about mobile application security and maintenance?

 Most associations, and organizations in general, have not migrated to mobile apps as their primary medium of interacting with their clients and members.
 There is data that the usage of apps is quite high, but users still engage with websites for most of the customer and member needs.

 At some point, mobile app security will be the bigger issue versus website security.
 But until that day comes, having a website maintenance plan, and one that includes 24-hour scanning and monitoring should be something all organizations have as part of their web and digital operating procedures.

 If your organization doesn’t have the budget to hire a full-time staff developer to provide web security, there are groups that can provide such services for monthly subscription fees.

 There are also several inexpensive malware monitoring software programs that can be installed to provide enough security that you can have some an initial line of defense.
 For that next level of security, you will want to make sure your hosting provider is equipped to provide industry-standard security measures, and that they meet the requirements of your web maintenance plan.

-If you have questions or are interested in learning more, don’t hesitate to reach out to the David James Group for more information by using our live chat feature in the corner or reach out via our Hire DJG page.
+If you have questions or are interested in learning more, don’t hesitate to contact us for more information by using our live chat feature in the corner or reach out via our Hire DJG page.